-The Yellow-throated Warbler is a lovely species who is rarely seen at Monticello Park.
-There were only two sightings between 2005 and 2017.
+Spring: Yellow-throated Warblers are lovely birds who are rarely seen at Monticello Park.
 They nest in the Washington metro area, and good places to see them are at Leesylvania State Park in Woodbridge, Virginia, and at various places along the C&O Canal Towpath from miles 3 through 24.

 Where to See Them in the Park